Deleted App Still Shows Up on Mac? Here's How to Fix It

 Some apps may hide files deep within the system, preventing normal deletion processes from removing them.
 To view hidden files, follow these steps:

 For power users, Terminal can be a useful tool to manually delete stubborn apps and their associated files.
-Terminal provides direct access to macOS's file system and can help with force-deleting files that Finder or third-party apps can't handle.
+Terminal gives you direct access to the macOS file system.
+It can help you force-delete apps cannot handle.

 sudo rm -rf /Applications/SomeApp.app